Police forces of the states and union territories of India: List of River Police Forces

-Traffic Police
+Highway Police, Traffic Police

 Highway and traffic police in small towns are under the state police; traffic police in cities are under the metropolitan and state police.
 Traffic police maintain a smooth traffic flow and stop offenders.
 Highway police secure the highways and catch speeders.
 Accidents, registrations, and vehicle data are checked by traffic police.

 Traffic Police

 Highway Police

 Highway Police or Highway Patrol is a specialized unit of state police forces.
 The main objectives of Highway Police are controlling Traffic, enforcement of Traffic Laws, prevention of Road Accidents, providing immediate attention and assistance to victims of accidents, handling of Law & Order issues, and enforcement of Laws on National Highways and State Highways, etc. Each Highway Patrol Vehicle is assigned an 'Operational area' and a Base Station.

 Railway Police

 GRP units are a state maintained forces with its own command structure on Railways with the maintenance cost borne on 50% basis each by particular State and Railways.
 RPF maintains liaison with GRP for the Law & Order and Crime related matters.